CARMIN-org/CARMIN-server/README.md

 ### Using with Docker

-To run carmin-server in a Docker container, execute the following command, again from the `carmin-server` directory:
+To run carmin-server in a Docker container, execute the following command, again from the root directory:

 ```
 docker build -t=carmin-server .